Stories from the Pride

 A Diverse Campus

-You'll be welcomed into a community that hails from 48 states and 37 foreign countries.
+You'll be welcomed into a community that hails from 49 states and 22 countries.

 From soccer and volleyball to rugby and track, there are plenty of varsity sports to enjoy at Widener.

 The average undergraduate academic scholarship amounts to $105,000 over 4 years.

 Payscale ranks Widener in the top 18% nationwide with an alumni mid-career salary of $101,100.